prateeksantani/Custom-Finders-Room-Booking-Application/README.md

 - **GET /rooms/AC/or/available**: Retrieve available rooms with AC, sorted by price.
 - **DELETE /rooms/ids**: Delete multiple rooms by their IDs.

-Make sure to configure your database and Spring Boot application properties appropriately.
-You can customize and expand this project to suit your specific needs.

-Enjoy using this Spring Boot Room Booking Application!